carbon-language/carbon-lang/llvm/docs/TableGen/index.rst

 and complexity of TableGen files.

-At the same time, TableGen allows you to create virtually any meaning of the basic concepts via custom-made back-ends, which can pervert the original design and make it very hard for newcomers to understand the evil TableGen file.
+At the same time, TableGen allows you to create virtually any meaning of the basic concepts via custom-made backends, which can pervert the original design and make it very hard for newcomers to understand the evil TableGen file.

-There are some in favour of extending the semantics even more, but making sure back-ends adhere to strict rules.
+There are some in favour of extending the semantics even more, but making sure backends adhere to strict rules.
 Others are suggesting we should move to less, more powerful DSLs designed with specific purposes, or even re-using existing DSLs.